Home » Recipes » By Course » Drinks » Cocktails » Lime Drop Martini

 I understand that is the job of a good martini though and we won’t skimp on the alcohol in this Lime Drop Martini recipe.
 We will use both vodka and Triple Sec for a nice balance of flavors and a little extra citrus.

-If you're looking for more citrus cocktails, also try this Limoncello Spritz, this Spicy Mezcal Paloma, this Spicy Orange Margarita, or these Green Tea Shots that I'm sure you'll love, too!
+If you’re looking for more citrus cocktails, also try this Limoncello Spritz, this Spicy Mezcal Paloma, these White Tea Shots, this Spicy Orange Margarita, or this Green Tea Shot Recipe that I’m sure you’ll love, too!

 Recipe Ingredients